Story by: Whitney A. Cessna on October 25, 2019

 It’s a place for kids and teens with Type 1 diabetes and their families to turn for support, education and fellowship.

-At the Wendy Novak Diabetes Center, we offer families the following tips on how to enjoy Halloween:
+At the Wendy Novak Diabetes Institute, we offer families the following tips on how to enjoy Halloween:

-Whitney A. Cessna, M.S., RDN, LDN, is a registered dietitian and nutritionist with the Wendy Novak Diabetes Center.
+Whitney A. Cessna, M.S., RDN, LDN, is a registered dietitian and nutritionist with the Wendy Novak Diabetes Institute.